informatics-isi-edu/chaise/help-docs/chaise/facet-panel.md

 # Filter panel

-In this page we will go over how the filter panel works.
-The filter panel is displayed on the left side of the data browser pages.
-This panel allows you to filter results by different categories.
+Filters are the data constraints or restrictions that are applied during search operations.
+For example, search for "mouse" data, or data submitted by certain "principal investigators".

+The filter panel (displayed on the left under "Refine search") contains a list of filter controls used to set these constraints.
+This page provides details on how the filter panel works.
 Please find the topics discussed in the table of contents below:

 - [Customizing the order of filters](#customizing-the-order-of-filters)
   - [How to move filters](#how-to-move-filters)